smorad/um_cisc_7404/14_llm.typ

 - Grades uploaded on moodle #pause
 - Mean score 70/100, ignoring missing exams #pause

-Mean over all quiz (quiz 1, quiz 2, quiz 3, drop lowest) = 77/100 #pause

 Some students have 0/100 for quiz 3 #pause
-- Some students did not turn in exam #pause
 - Some already had 100/100 on quiz 1 and 2 #pause
-    - If you have 0/100 but turned in assignment, come see me #pause
-- 7 students *must see me in office hours* #pause
-    - Read quiz 3 feedback
+- Some students had 0/100 until 14:30 today, issue fixed #pause
+    - Double check your score now #pause

+Mean over all quiz (quiz 1, quiz 2, quiz 3, drop lowest) = 77/100

 ==
-Quiz 3 lowest scoring question: *Q1* #pause
+Quiz 3 lowest scoring question: #pause *Q1* #pause
 - Makes me sad, I thought this was easy question #pause
 - Many students do not know what actor-critic is #pause
-    - Q learning/TD learning is *not* actor critic! #pause
+    - Q learning/TD learning is *not* actor-critic! #pause
     - Actor critic combines Q/V learning with policy gradient #pause
     - *Question:* Can someone explain why Q1 was difficult?
 ==
 Different opinions from *Q1* part 2: #pause
-- Weak math background, math too hard, like coding better
+- Math too hard, like coding better (60% respondents)
-- I like math explanations, but coding is very hard #pause
+- Like math, coding too hard (30% respondents) #pause
-- I do not like coding or math (ML is coding + math!) #pause
+- Do not like coding or math (change your degree!)
+(10% respondents) #pause
-- Never heard of JAX, it is very fast, I like learning it
+- Never knew JAX, it is very fast, like learning it (80% respondents)
-- Do not know JAX, do not like using it #pause
+- Never knew JAX, do not like it (20% respondents)
-- Don't like quizzes #pause
-- You give too much time for quizzes, should only give 60 mins

 ==
 Shared opinions #pause